 When I’ve done and return the first swab, then what do I do?

 A week after you’ve done and returned the first swab, repeat the process.
-Take the next unused swab, swab yourself, return it as directed.
+Take the next unused swab, swab yourself and return it as directed.
 Repeat twice more over the following two weeks.
-Once you’ve used all four swabs (four weeks from collecting your pack) please return to the Deakin Centre and collect another pack.
+Once you’ve used all of your swabs please arrange for another pack in the same way you collected your first.

 Frequency of testing